SquidBytes/LightningROD/README.md

 Lightning Record of Docks (logs) for your F-150 Lightning!

 ## Currently Working On

+Ford has moved over to thier newe API, currently LightningROD does not work.

 Migrating from Postgresql to InfluxDB.
  - This should make it easier for new users to setup
  - HomeAssistant talks to InfluxDB easily